Winnie-Fred/find-my-bookmark/README.md

 # find-my-bookmark

-### A simple bash script for Linux to search for a bookmark among all your bookmarks in Google Chrome, Chromium, Brave and Mozilla Firefox Browsers
+### A simple bash script for Linux to search for a bookmark among all your bookmarks.

 #### About the Project